eboutili/cloudinit-sandbox/README.md

 myself how to stand up a Kubernetes cluster from scratch.
 It captures what I learned as self-documenting code, which I also like a lot.

 Here's what it does:

 Everything the first example does, plus:

-- Deploy this node as a kubernetes master (or worker):
+- Deploy this node as a kubernetes master:
-  1. Configure the canonical kubernetes package repo
+  1. Configure the official kubernetes package repo (Note this is os-dependent, but cloud-init handles that)
-  2. Download and install the components (kubeadm, kubectl, docker engine, etc.)
+  2. Download and install the required components (this is also os-dependent)
   3. Enable the kubernetes master services

 It also creates a consistent login account for ssh access, overriding the